 I see a lot of screen shots posted on Facebook and even a few friends who tell me they were on the “mother lode.”
 Yet, they just couldn’t get any of them to bite.
 In many cases these aren’t catchable size walleyes but instead bait fish or other non-target species.
 If you turn your sensitivity up past the proper level for the conditions, you can make a minnow look like a Loch Ness monster.

-This is even easier to do with today’s modern electronics because they have many auto filters that eliminate background clutter.
+This is even easier to do with today’s modern fish finders because they have many auto filters that eliminate background clutter.
 In the old days, if you turned your sensitivity too high, you would just black out the screen.
 Today’s units are made to “video game” a drop shot rig and pick up the smallest details.

 The easiest way to adjust the sensitivity and also make sure your transducer is not malfunctioning is to more than double the bottom range of your bottom depth.
 For example, if you are in 20 feet of water make your bottom range approximately 50 feet.
 This will allow you to see a double echo or bottom return.
 Adjust your sensitivity so that you can see this second return, but not so much that it is overpowering.
 If you can’t see the second return even with the sensitivity near 100% you likely have a damaged transducer.